 The empirical literature consistently finds that “people systematically violate the predictions of expected utility theory” .
-In fact, finds “ironic” that just as rational choice has become the most influential paradigm in political science, the theory has come under heavy attacks by experimental and empirical evidence.
-The problem is that these assumptions have been also been installed in most of the vote-buying literature.
+In fact, finds it “ironic” that just as rational choice has become the most influential paradigm in political science, the theory has come under heavy attack by experimental and empirical evidence.
+The problem is that these assumptions have also been embedded in most of the vote-buying literature.
 Thus, while much progress has been made in the understanding of clientelism and vote buying (see for an excellent review), there are several inconsistencies that authors tend to ignore or treat as unimportant empirical deviations.
 We believe these inconsistencies originate in the wrong understanding of decision-making under risk.
-Consequently, more than neglecting traditional theories of clientelism, our paper seeks to complement such progress by bridging several gaps in the literature.
-In this paper we address two important inconsistencies relevant to the understanding of vote buying.
+Consequently, rather than neglecting traditional theories of clientelism, our paper seeks to complement such progress by bridging several gaps in the literature.
+In this paper, we address two important inconsistencies relevant to the understanding of vote buying.
 We concentrate on these two aspects because both speak directly to the party’s decision-making process under risk.

 Political Contestation

-The first inconsistency that causes confusion in the clientelism literature is the role political contestation on vote-buying.
-On the one hand, some explain that the more contested an election, the more risks of losing the election, the more incentives to resort to vote buying .
-Yet, there are recent contributions that report very large levels of vote-buying in contexts of low political contestation.
+The first inconsistency that causes confusion in the clientelism literature is the role political contestation plays in vote-buying.
+On the one hand, some explain that the more contested an election, and hence the more risks of losing the election, the more incentives to resort to vote buying .
+Yet, there are recent contributions that report very large levels of vote buying in contexts of low political contestation.
 For instance, , who fielded a list experiment in Nicaragua for the 2008 elections, find that while the incumbent party enjoyed 40% of the electoral support, 24% of registered voters were offered a clientelist gift in an election that “[was] not heavily contested.”
-Why would a party buy such a massive amount of votes in a safe and uncontested election?
+Why would a party buy such a massive number of votes in a safe and uncontested election?
 Are parties wasting their resources?

-On the other hand some have argued that vote buying should be higher in contexts of low political contestation.
+On the other hand, some have argued that vote buying should be higher in contexts of low political contestation.
 For instance, explain that political parties that hold an electoral monopoly tend to offer clientelist goods to deter the entry of political challengers.
-Similarly, explains that hegemonic autocracies such as the PRI in Mexico have survived thank to successful deterrence strategies and clientelism (see also ).
-Unfortunately, these explanations seem at odds with normative theories in the risk-management and insurance-buying literatures in economics.
-If we think of vote-buying as an insurance against political losses, then utility-maximiser parties should “buy insurance” only in risky scenarios, that is, in cases when there is a high probability that the expected electoral outcome is a loss.
+Similarly, explains that hegemonic autocracies such as the PRI in Mexico have survived thanks to successful deterrence strategies and clientelism (see also ).
+Unfortunately, these explanations seem at odds with normative theories in the risk-management and insurance-buying literature in economics.
+If we think of vote-buying as an insurance against political losses, then utility-maximizer parties should “buy insurance” only in risky scenarios, that is, in cases when there is a high probability that the expected electoral outcome is a loss.
 As explains, “those most at risk will buy more insurance than the others,” a behavior that he describes as “adverse selection.”

 Whether parties target their resources when they are likely winners or losers is a fundamental question, yet the literature is quite inconclusive about the role of political contestation on vote buying.
 In fact, suggests that “there is no consensus about the relationship between high levels of political competition and the phenomenon of clientelism.”
-We believe that part of this lack of consensus is due in part to the wrong understanding of a party’s decision-making under risk.
+We believe that part of this lack of consensus is due in part to a misunderstanding of a party’s decision-making under risk.

 Sunk Costs